 SOLO Wilderness First Aid (WFA) with Train NEK

 What is Taught?
-The two-day SOLO Wilderness First Aid (WFA) curriculum focuses on: Prevention, Response and Assessment, Initial Life Threats, Musculoskeletal Injuries including splinting and treatment of spine injuries, Environmental Emergencies including the layering system and warming patients, Soft Tissue Injuries and Infection, and Medical Emergencies.
+The WFA curriculum focuses on: Prevention, Response and Assessment, Initial Life Threats, Musculoskeletal Injuries including splinting and treating for spinal injuries, Environmental Emergencies including the layering system and warming patients, and Soft Tissue Injuries and Infection.

 What Should I Bring?
-WFA students are asked to bring clothing suitable for being active outside much of the day in any weather (i.e. rolling around on the ground pretending to be injured, and kneeling next to mock patients).
-They should also bring additional outdoor layers to use for warming and treating patients.
+WFA students are asked to bring clothing suitable for being active outside (i.e. rolling around on the ground pretending to be injured, and kneeling next to mock patients) for much of each day, in any kind of weather.
+You should also bring additional outdoor layers for warming and treating patients.
 Lodging and meals are not included.
-Here is a link to a complete packing list, which should hopefully also give you an idea of what to expect for the class.
-Directions are sent to students upon registration.
+Here is a complete packing list so you know what to expect.
+Directions to the course will be emailed following registration.

 © Train NEK | Wilderness Medicine 2020